 Secondly, not only is it dangerous for both you and the baby, sleeping on your stomach results in poor respiration and lower oxygen levels.

 Now because you are sleeping on your stomach, it is going to put strain on your stomach as well.

 So while you lay down, your stomach calls out for help.

 As a result, not only do you get poor digestion but some pretty bad heartburn, which are enough to wake you up.

 Therefore, for a good digestion and better sleep, ditch the stomach sleeping.

 Stomach sleeping is frowned upon habit due to sensible reasons, yet most people are addicted to this particular position.

-The best way to get rid of it is by using cushions, under the stomach and on the sides, so that the weight can be shifted from the stomach and back.
+The best way to get rid of it is by using cushions, under the stomach and on the sides.
+This way the weight can be shifted from the stomach and back.